jewelsofthought/neshama/site/posts/neshama/ego_separates.md

 For those who can be quiet,
 in the midst of the braying,
-finding rest within the constant noise of action
+finding rest within the constant noise of action&mdash;
-And in those precious moments of peace, perhaps the Voice is heard - with ears normally attuned to the clamour of life.
+and in those precious moments of peace, perhaps The Voice is heard - with ears normally attuned to the clamour of life.
 Aah, to see with eyes
-that have been taught to see.
+that have been taught to see,
+and hear with ears that have become attuned to silence that speaks.

-It is a Siren call - full of life and lust.
-Follow it - and it will always lead to sin where you will be blessed with the sacred gift
+It is a Siren call &ndash; full of life and lust.
+Follow it &ndash;
+and it will always lead to sin where you will be blessed with the sacred gift